 who has what it takes to get the job done.
 These skills are

-"brand" together.
-You want a good clear image of yourself - the
+together.
+You want a good clear image of yourself, the whole

 This is a good place to think about your work ethic, loyalty,

-along well with most coworkers? .
-Think about previous
+well with most coworkers?
+Think about previous performance

-performance appraisals – what was said or written about you?
+appraisals, what was said or written about you?
+What would your

-• Lastly, think of the personal traits that make you unique.
+Lastly, think of the personal traits that make you

 Maybe you never miss deadlines, or perhaps you are willing to